Employee Dress and Grooming Standards

 Individuals who contact the hiring department directly should be referred to Staff and Administrative Employment to apply formally for the position.
 Departments should not accept nor consider resumes from individuals who have not officially applied.

 Staff and Administrative Employment personnel will recruit and screen candidates for open positions according to the qualifications listed by the department.
 Human Resource Services personnel will review applications with the hiring managers and assist them in selecting qualified candidates for further consideration and/or interviews.
 Staff and Administrative Employment is available to provide training in hiring, such as selection techniques, panel interviews, interview questions, and legal issues related to the hiring process.

 As an educational institution affiliated with the LDS Church, BYU prefers to hire qualified members of the Church in good standing, as authorized under Title 41 CFR § 60-1.5 (a)(6).

 Departments may require applicants to take selected office skills tests that are relevant to the position, with 3 tests maximum recommended.
 Requiring office skills tests is appropriate for office support staff positions; however, it is not appropriate for administrative positions.

-All applicants are to complete the selected tests before the job close dates to be considered for the positions.
-Office skills tests are valid for (1) one year, and applicants are responsible to monitor the expiration dates of their tests.
-Applicants who reside outside of Utah County may take typing tests at state workforce offices, temporary employment agencies, or on the internet and forward their typing scores to email@example.com.
-They are not required to take other tests until the time of on site interviews and at the request of the hiring department.
+Applicants who reside outside of Utah County may take typing tests at state workforce offices, temporary employment agencies, or on the internet and forward their typing scores to the department or email@example.com.
 Utah County applicants are required to complete the tests in the Student Employment office, 2024 WSC.